TARUN2K3/fraud-card-detection/README.md

 Fraud Card Detection is a machine learning-based project designed to identify and prevent credit card fraud.
 Leveraging advanced algorithms and real-time monitoring, this system offers an effective solution for detecting potentially fraudulent activities in credit card transactions.

-# Fraud Card Detection

-Detect fraudulent credit card transactions using machine learning.

 ## Overview

-This project aims to develop a Fraud Card Detection system to identify potentially fraudulent credit card transactions.
 The solution involves preprocessing the dataset, training a machine learning model, and deploying it for real-time monitoring.

 ## Steps

 1. Data Collection

     Collect a dataset containing credit card transactions, including both legitimate and fraudulent transactions.

 2. Data Preprocessing